arachne-threat-intel/thread/CONTRIBUTING.md

 ## Project Mission and Summary

-Arachne Digital is committed to revolutionizing the world of cybersecurity through our innovative open-source projects.
+Arachne Digital is committed to revolutionising the world of cybersecurity through our innovative open-source projects.
 Our mission is to empower cybersecurity professionals, organisations, and analysts globally by providing them with tools that streamline threat intelligence processes, lead to enhanced threat detection, and fortify security postures.
 We believe in the power of collaboration, community-driven development, and giving back to the open-source community.

 ## Code of Conduct